 The zoo dates back to 1889 and is located on its own island.
 This means you can visit one of the oldest zoos in the world right in Helsinki.
 You won’t find any elephants, giraffes, or zebra here as the zoo strives to only have animals that can adapt to the climates of Finland.

 Off the coast of Helsinki lies a cluster of islands.
 UNESCO World Heritage Suomenlinna is one of those islands that are easily accessible from the city.
 Suomenlinna is a fortress built in the 18th century when Finland was still part of Sweden.
 It’s an interesting sight to see when visiting Finland.

 To get here you must take a ferry or waterbus and it takes about 20 minutes from Market Square.
-Once here you can explore by yourself or hop on a guided tout.
+Once there you can explore by yourself or hop on a guided tour.
 There are also plenty of restaurants, cafes, and museums to duck into while visiting the fortress of Suomenlinna.

 Things to know about visiting Helsinki